larryebaum/chef-evaluation/README.md

 Chef Server
 X Nodes to Bootstrap and manage

+This script will create and download all the files needed to accomplish the setup.

 * !!SPECIAL NOTE!!
 This is running a number of machines on a local environment.
 As such, it will be memory intensive.
 Ensure you have the available resources